The IET has a number of specific policies for volunteers, that aim to provide consistency of delivery and ensure compliance with current laws.

 This guidance document has been produced for volunteers dealing with personal data.

-The IET recognises that by encouraging and managing diversity in our workforce and by eliminating discrimination, we can more effectively meet the objectives of our organisation and thereby meet the needs of our staff, membership and customers.
+The IET is fully committed to the principles of fair and equal treatment and to valuing diversity.
+The IET recognises that by encouraging and managing diversity throughout our staff and volunteering activities, we can more effectively meet the objectives of our organisation and thereby meet the needs of our staff, membership and customers.

 Information relating to the IET's policy on expenses and the processes involved in reimbursement.